aqlaboratory/openfold/docs/source/OpenFold_Parameters.md

+# Notes on OpenFold Training and Parameters

 For OpenFold model parameters, v.
 06_22.

-# Training details:
+## Training details

-Trained using OpenFold on 44 A100s using the training schedule from Table 4 in the AlphaFold supplement.
+OpenFold was trained using OpenFold on 44 A100s using the training schedule from Table 4 in the AlphaFold supplement.
 AlphaFold was used as the pre-distillation model.
 Training data is hosted publicly in the "OpenFold Training Data" RODA repository.

 To improve model diversity, we forked training after the initial training phase and finetuned an additonal branch without templates.

-# Parameter files:
+## Parameter files

 Parameter files fall into the following categories: